 Hormone therapy is a cancer treatment that removes hormones or blocks their action and stops cancer cells from growing.
 Hormones are substances made by glands in the body and circulated in the bloodstream.
 In prostate cancer, male sex hormones can cause prostate cancer to grow.
 Drugs, surgery, or other hormones are used to reduce the amount of male hormones or block them from working.
 This is called androgen deprivation therapy (ADT).

-Hormone therapy for prostate cancer may include the following:
+Hormone therapy for prostate cancer may include:

 Hot flashes, impaired sexual function, loss of desire for sex, and weakened bones may occur in men treated with hormone therapy.
 Other side effects include diarrhea, nausea, and itching.